zyxue/cs229/.github/ISSUE_TEMPLATE/your-question-or-bug-report.md

 ---
-name: Your question or bug report
+name: question or bug report
 about: Template for asking a question or reporting a bug about this repo

 ---